SandinMaheeshakya/SandinMaheeshakya/README.md

 <h1 align="center">Hi 👋, I'm Sandin Maheeshakya</h1>
 <h3 align="center">A passionate Data Science Student from Sri Lanka!
-A Python and NLP enthusiast in Data Science field, passionate about achieving a high quality standard in the given tasks.
-Strong believer in hard work and team work.
-Willing to learn modern technologies and new frameworks.</h3>
+A Python and NLP enthusiast in Data Science field, passionate about achieving a high quality standard in the given tasks. </h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">